andy-goryachev-oracle/Test/doc/BehaviorInputMapProposal.md

 It is not the goal of this proposal to require behaviors for all existing Controls be made public at the same time since a gradual transition is possible.

-It is not the goal to make the concrete behaviors of existing controls public (but nothing precludes us from doing so in the future).
+It is not the goal to make the concrete behaviors of existing controls adopt the new design (but nothing precludes us from doing so in the future).

 Neither does this proposal introduce or require an equivalent of Swing Actions.